 Situated in a secluded area in the middle of South Luangwa National Park, on the banks of Luwi River's sandy riverbed, travellers will find Nsolo Camp.
 Here you can learn more about the idyllic accommodation

 Guests are accommodated for their stay in spacious chalets built on wooden platforms with adjoining bush bathrooms.
-The wilderness can be admired directly from the private small veranda – or on one of the excellently guided walking safaris, this especially in this region a real experience.
+The wilderness can be admired directly from the private small veranda – or on one of the excellently guided walking safaris which, especially in this region, are a real experience.

 In the middle of the South Luangwa National Park, directly at the riverbed of the Luwi River